thephpleague/omnipay-sagepay/README.md

 // Custom surcharges can be added here.
 // You must construct the XML string; there is no XML builder in this driver
 // at this time.
-Length is very limited, so kepe it compact.
+Length is very limited, so keep it compact.
 $surchargeXml = '<surcharges>'
         . '<surcharge>'
             . '<paymentType>VISA</paymentType>'